philiptran218/Dungeon_Mania/assumptions.md

 # Assumptions for Dungeon Mania

+# Assumptions for Static Entities:
+- If a boulder and a mob move to the same spot at the same time, the mobs do not move
+- If there is no open spot for a zombie toast to spawn, no zombie toast will spawn
+- Zombie toasts spawns from the top position.
+If that space is already occupied, it will check the right position and keeps going in a clockwise direction until a free spot is found.

 # Assumptions for Collectable Entities:

 - Player can collect an unlimited number of entities (with the exception of key).